 15. Conduct a Customer Onboarding Survey

-The customer onboarding process is where customers first navigate product or service.
+The customer onboarding process is where customers first experience your product or service.
 It’s the perfect time to make the product more “sticky.”

-Using customer onboarding surveys can help you find out more about a customer’s pain points and how they’re looking to use your product.
+Using customer onboarding surveys can help you learn more about a customer’s pain points and how they want to use your product.

 Armed with such insight, you can improve your entire customer experience — from personalizing your marketing to increasing retention.